 top of page

-A Student's Guide to AQA GCSE English Language: Paper 1 (Section B)
+A Student's Guide to AQA GCSE English Language: Paper 1, Section B (Question 5)

 You’ll be given a visual prompt (such as a photograph) and a written prompt (such as an opening sentence or a specific scenario).
 Your task will be to write either a description based on the image or a story which starts with the opening sentence or is inspired by the scenario.